 Excepted charities include:

-Local church charities associated with various bodies (such as the Baptist Union, the Church of England, the Methodist Conference, the Religious Society of Friends and the United Reformed Church) that are established wholly or mainly for the purpose of public religious worship and certain trusts for the advancement of religion conditional on the upkeep of graves (Charities (Exception from Registration) Regulations 1996 (SI 1996/180)).
+Local church charities associated with various bodies (such as the Baptist Union, the Church of England, the Methodist Conference, the Religious Society of Friends and the United Reformed Church) that are established wholly or mainly for the purpose of public religious worship and certain trusts for the advancement of religion conditional on the upkeep of graves (Charities (Exception from Registration) Regulations 1996 (SI 1996/180), as amended by the Charities (Exception from Registration) (Amendment) Regulations 2014 (SI 2014/242)).

 Registered places of worship.